Development Memo

 - If a test command produces an error about not finding the test class:

-command to run all tests - Then check if the test class path is correct
+- Then check if the test class path is correct

 - Do not experiment with different project paths